MasoumehVahedi/LLMs/README.md

   Tag and filter records, or index images, JSON, and more in one unified store.

 This is what we'll be using to store our vectors.

+## Finding & Curating Datasets

+Before you can encode and index text, you need a corpus.
+Common sources include:

+1. **Your Own Proprietary Data**
+   – Extract text from internal wikis, customer support logs, product specs, or other domain-specific repositories you already own.

+2. **Kaggle**
+   – A rich ecosystem of public datasets spanning finance, healthcare, NLP benchmarks, image collections, and more.
+Great for bootstrapping prototypes.

+3. **Hugging Face Datasets**
+   – A centralized hub of hundreds of ready-to-use NLP and multimodal datasets with easy Python integration (`datasets` library).

+4. **Synthetic Data**
+   – Generate custom examples (e.g. via prompting a large model) when you need edge cases or to fill gaps in your real-world data.

+5. **Specialist Data Providers**
+   – Companies like Scale AI or Appen will curate, annotate, and validate datasets tailored to your exact requirements (e.g. entity-level annotations, multilingual corpora, etc.).

+## 🔍 Digging into the Data

+1. **Investigate**
+   Explore your raw data to understand its scope, formats, and potential issues.

+2. **Parse**
+   Transform the raw inputs into a structured format (e.g. JSON, CSV, database tables) for easier handling.

+3. **Visualize**
+   Generate charts or summary statistics to surface trends, distributions, and outliers.

+4. **Assess Data Quality**
+   Check for missing values, inconsistencies, and biases to determine which records to keep.

+5. **Curate**
+   Clean, filter, and enrich the data to craft a dataset best suited for your downstream tasks.

+6. **Save**
+   Persist the finalized dataset in your target storage or sharing platform (e.g. local files, Hugging Face Hub).

 ## Reference